-Closer to our approach, other methods rely on higher-order information to transfer the chrominance between pixels containing similar statistics [27-30].
+Closer to our approach, some other methods rely on higher-order information to transfer the chrominance between pixels containing similar statistics [WAM02, CHS08, BT12, BTP14].
 However, they often produce halos due to the window used in the statistics computation.
 These methods also rely on an energy minimization which typically makes them slow and hard to use on large images.

 Texture Analysis.
 Many different descriptors have been used to manipulate images according to their textural content.
-Previous automatic colorization methods used SURF, Gabor features, or the histogram of oriented gradients as base tools for texture analysis [28,21,22].
+Previous automatic colorization methods used SURF, Gabor features, or the histogram of oriented gradients as base tools for texture analysis [CHS08, GCR12, KCP15].
 These descriptors are known to be discriminative, but also computationally and memory intensive due to their high number of features.
-Similarly, the shape-based texture descriptors introduced in [31,32], although offering multiple invariants, are too complex for an image manipulation application where we expect to compute results in a reasonable time for relatively large images.
-The recent approaches proposed in [33,34] precisely separate texture from structure using a relative total variation, but their descriptors are not accurate enough to discriminate textures among themselves.
-Finally, Karacan et al. [35] proposed to use region covariance as a texture descriptor for image smoothing.
-Our method also relies on a variant of this descriptor, as it is compact and efficient in describing textural properties.
-One main drawback is that most of these descriptors tend to be unreliable around image edges and texture transitions, especially when estimated on large neighborhoods.
-For that reason, we also briefly describe edge-aware filtering methods that could be used to solve this issue.
+Similarly, the shape-based texture descriptors introduced in [XDG10, XHJF12], although offering multiple invariants, are too complex for an image manipulation application where we expect to compute results in a reasonable time for relatively large images.
+The recent approaches proposed in [XYXJ12,CLKL14] precisely separate texture from structure using a relative total variation, but their descriptors are not accurate enough to discriminate textures among themselves.
+Finally, Karacan et al. [KEE13] proposed to use region covariance as a texture descriptor for image smoothing.
+Our method also relies on a variant